Avreo Welcomes Nick Murillo as Vice President of Channel Partner Sales

 "Nick will be an excellent addition to the Avreo team," stated John Sloan, President and CEO of Avreo.
 "His extensive experience and rare combination of knowledge across multiple segments of the healthcare industry will undoubtedly be an asset and help propel Avreo forward."

 Prior to joining Avreo, Mr. Murillo held many successful roles in the healthcare industry with reputable companies including Aspyra, SourceOne HealthCare, Viztek, NovaRad Enterprise Imaging, and Vee Technologies.
 Mr. Murillo's impressive resume includes training and managing multiple channel partners and employees as well as providing potential customers with cost effective PACS solutions and X-Ray imaging equipment to help reduce operational expenses.
-In addition, Mr. Murillo worked to analyze, design, and consult on configurations for clinical and radiology digital imaging departments, including archive configurations and distribution systems, and workflow improvements for clients transiting from a film-based environment to enterprise-wide digital information management systems.
+In addition, Mr. Murillo worked to analyze, design, and consult on configurations for clinical and radiology digital imaging departments, including archive configurations and distribution systems, and workflow improvements for clients transitioning from a film-based environment to enterprise-wide digital information management systems.

 About Avreo